 Inside a notebook running the relevant environment, run

-!uv pip install ..., passing the extra packaged needed.In the terminal, after activating the environment run:
+!uv pip install ..., passing the extra package needed.In the terminal, after activating the environment run:

 uv pip install ....